Optimism-Educators/TechInterviewMaster/Interview/Python/Solutions/140+ Basic Python Programs/Program 116/README.md

 1. Define a list of 9 unique integers from 1 to 10.
 2. Call the `missing_num()` function with the list as an argument.
 3. Get the missing number as the output.

----

-Let me know if you'd like this exported to a `.md` file or added to a GitHub repo layout!